 In 2010, George’s fiancé -- blind adventure athlete Mark Pollock -- broke his back, and together the two learned how paralysis strikes at the very heart of what it means to be human.
 George's research, which began by Pollock’s hospital bed, became the start of their next adventure -- to find and connect people around the world to fast-track a cure for paralysis.
 George has been a catalyst for a global collaboration between ground-breaking scientists creating a paralysis cure and is the subject of feature documentary Unbreakable.
 She is a director on the board of the Christopher and Dana Reeve Foundation, a masters graduate from The College of Europe, Bruges, holds a diploma from Harvard and is a double-graduate of NUI Galway.

-Giada Gerboni works in the field of surgical robotics.
-As a postdoc at Stanford's CHARM Lab, directed by Prof. Allison Okamura, Gerboni is working on the design and control of needle-sized flexible robots, work that aims at improving current percutaneous tumor ablation techniques.
-As she says, "One of the most exciting parts of this type of research is to make possible some surgical operations that, not long ago, had not yet been conceived."
+Giada Gerboni is a postdoctoral scholar at Stanford University, in the Collaborative Haptics and Robotics in Medicine (CHARM) Lab.
+Gerboni is working on the design and control of needle-sized flexible robots, work that aims to improve current percutaneous tumor ablation procedures.
+As she says: "One of the most exciting parts of this research is to enable surgical operations in ways that, not long ago, had not yet been conceived."

-Dan Gibson leads a new breed of bioengineers, called genome writers, who use DNA to design and build new products powering the next industrial revolution.
-In 2004, he was drawn to a project at the J. Craig Venter Institute: to build a synthetic cell from scratch.
+In 2004, Dan Gibson was drawn to a project at the J. Craig Venter Institute: to build a synthetic cell from scratch.
 Within days, he was on a path to creating synthetic life alongside genomics pioneers.
 But to build a whole genome from scratch, Gibson had to first invent new methods to assemble DNA.
 One method, dubbed the "Gibson Assembly," became a game changer, and a series of firsts followed: first synthetic bacterial genome, first synthetic cell, first minimal cell.
 Today, these discoveries inform the design of synthetic DNA used for new medicines.

-Gibson’s team recently introduced the world’s first biologic teleporter, called the Digital-to-Biological Converter (DBC), which turns digital code into functional biologics in the form of DNA, RNA and proteins without human intervention.
+Gibson's teams at SGI and SGI-DNA recently introduced the world's first biologic teleporter, called the Digital-to-Biological Converter (DBC), which turns digital code into functional biologics in the form of DNA, RNA and proteins without human intervention.
 Imagine a future where digital code is emailed to DBCs at hospitals around the world to deliver personalized medicine at a patient's bedside.

 Simone Giertz is a Swedish inventor, YouTuber and robotics enthusiast.
 She is world-renowned for her useless machines and has risen to the very top of the field -- mainly because the field is very tiny and not of interest to the general populace.
 Giertz has set out to automate everything from brushing teeth to cutting hair and has more than one million subscribers on YouTube.